Cosmological viability of anisotropic inflation in Thurston spacetimes: Dynamical stability analysis

-In view of the assumptions made in section \ref{inflationary} which we restrain $\lambda>0$ and $\lambda<<1$, we found the critical points of the $\mathbb{R}\times \mathbb{H}^2 / \mathbb{S}^2$ system as given in table \ref{tab:InflationRH2FP}, satisfying the constraint equation of the model eq. \eqref{constraintRinf}.
-In table \ref{tab:InflationRH2EV} we give an outlook onto the stability properties and deceleration parameters for the critical points obtained.
+In view of the assumptions made in section \ref{inflationary} which we restrain $\lambda>0$ and $\lambda<<1$, we found the critical points of the $\mathbb{E}\times \mathbb{H}^2 / S^2$ system as given in table \ref{tab:InflationRH2FP}, satisfying the constraint equation of the model equation \eqref{constraintRinf}.
+In table \ref{tab:InflationRH2EV} we give an outlook on the stability properties and deceleration parameters for the critical points obtained.

-\\ The evaluation of the system gives us four critical points A-D valid under the constraint eq. \eqref{constraintRinf} from the positive potential consideration $(V(\phi)>0)$ and rest four points E-H which are on the boundary, i.e. $V(\phi)=0$.
+\\ The evaluation of the system gives us four critical points A-D valid under the constraint equation \eqref{constraintRinf} from the positive potential consideration $(V(\phi)>0)$ and the remaining four points E-H, which are on the boundary, i.e. $V(\phi)=0$.
 Linear stability analysis given in appendix \ref{app:RH2 app} infers the presence of a unique, stable anisotropic attractor A, which exists only when $Q>>1$.
-The other points are examined to be either saddle or unstable from their eigenvalues, except for B which is stable in a regime where the attractor A does not exists and thereby, preserving its uniqueness.
+The other points are examined to be either saddle or unstable from their eigenvalues, except for B, which is stable in a regime where the attractor A does not exist, thereby preserving its uniqueness.
 The value of the deceleration parameter q characterizes the points A-D as inflationary fixed points since $q<0$ and E-H as decelerating fixed points as $q>0$.